chvancooten/follina.py/README.md

 # 'Follina' MS-MSDT n-day Microsoft Office RCE

 Quick POC to replicate the 'Follina' Office RCE vulnerability for local testing purposes.
-Running the script will generate the `clickme.docx` payload file in your current working directory, and start a web server with the payload file (`www/exploit.html`).
-The payload and web server parameters are configurable (see examples).
+Running the script will generate a `clickme.docx` (or `clickme.rtf`) payload file in your current working directory, and start a web server with the payload file (`www/exploit.html`).
+The payload and web server parameters are configurable (see help and examples).

 > ⚠ DO NOT USE IN PRODUCTION LEST YOU BE REGARDED A DUMMY

 ## Usage:

 ```
+$ python .\follina.py -h
+usage: follina.py [-h] -m {command,binary} [-b BINARY] [-c COMMAND] -t {rtf,docx} [-u URL] [-H HOST] [-P PORT]

 options:
   -h, --help            show this help message and exit

 Required Arguments:
-  -t {docx,rtf}, --type {docx,rtf}
-                        Choose type of payload (RTF, DOCX)
-  -m {binary,command}, --mode {binary,command}
+  -m {command,binary}, --mode {command,binary}
-                        Execution mode, can be "binary" to load a (remote) binary, or "command" to run an encoded PS
+                        Execution mode, can be "binary" to load a (remote) binary, or "command" to run an encoded PS command
-                        command

 Binary Execution Arguments:
   -b BINARY, --binary BINARY